gdiazm/HackerrankProblems/README.md

 # HackerrankProblems
-Hackerrank algorithms and data structures problems solved in Java
+Hackerrank algorithms and data structures problems solved in Java.